microsoft/code-with-engineering-playbook/pull-requests/code-reviews/recipes/Python.md

 In addition to the [Code Review Checklist](../readme.md) you should also look for these python specific code review items

 * [ ] Are all new packages used included in requirements.txt
+* [ ] Does the code pass all lint checks?
-* [ ] Do funcitons use type hints, and are there any type hint errors?
+* [ ] Do functions use type hints, and are there any type hint errors?
 * [ ] Is the code readable and using pythonic constructs wherever possible.